Relief Therapeutics Announces IRB Approval and Initiation of an Investigator Initiated Trial of Nexodyn for Epidermolysis Bullosa at Ann & Robert H. Lurie Children's Hospital of Chicago - NewsBreak

 U.S. FDA approves Fennec’s hearing loss therapy

-Sept 21 (Reuters) - The U.S. Food and Drug Administration has approved Fennec Pharmaceuticals Inc's (FENC.O) intravenous therapy to prevent chemotherapy-induced hearing loss in children, according to the health regulator's website.
+Sept 21 (Reuters) – The U.S. Food and Drug Administration has approved Fennec Pharmaceuticals Inc.’s (FENC.O) intravenous therapy to prevent chemotherapy-induced hearing loss in children, according to the health regulator’s website.
+The approval, posted on the regulator’s website late Tuesday, for Pedmark allows it to be used...

 healio.com